mgoeker/table2itol/README.md

 An attempt is made to standardize the input colours, yielding hexadecimal codes understood by iTOL.
 Thus all kinds of colour specifications can be used that are accepted by the `col2rgb` function.
-Uninterpretable and duplicate colours yield an error.
+Non-interpretable and duplicate colours yield an error.
 Call `colors()` to obtain the list of human-readable colour names accepted by R. You might also want to visit the [colorbrewer](http://colorbrewer2.org) web site for generating useful colour vectors.